chengxianga2008/node-cryptojs-aes/README.md

 // convert into unmasked data and store in the div tag
 $("#data_store").text(decrypted_str);
 ```
-Also remember to add cryptojs javascript library and JsonFormatter to your index.html file.
+Last thing, don't forget to add browser AES script and JsonFormatter to your index.html file.
+You can load it straight away by github CDN network

 ```html
 <script type="text/javascript" src="http://chengxianga2008.github.com/node-cryptojs-aes/client/aes.js"></script>
 <script type="text/javascript" src="http://chengxianga2008.github.com/node-cryptojs-aes/client/jsonformatter.js"></script>
 ```
+Or you can find your own copy at client/ folder

 ## Installation